jfcherng-sublime/ST-AceJump/README.md

-# AceJump
+# AceJump-Chinese

-A plugin for Sublime Text 3 heavily inspired by AceJump for emacs.
+A plugin for Sublime Text heavily inspired by AceJump for emacs.

 AceJump allows you to move the cursor to any character to any place currently on screen.
 To clarify, you can jump between characters in all visible portions of currently open documents in any panes.